A Rich Past, A Promising Future

 Photo: John McNeill

-Other gifts with UEL ties are the Paschal candle, holder and plaque commemorating the life of Gena Branscombe, a local Picton woman, who was once a well known composer of classical music.
+Other gifts with UEL ties are the Paschal candle, holder and plaque commemorating the life of Gena Branscombe, a local Picton woman, who was once a well-known composer of classical music.

 Though she lived her adult life in America, Gena Branscombe was proud of her UEL heritage and her family chose St. Alban’s in which to hold a local memorial service and presentation in her honour.

 The mysteries with artifacts are usually about when they were made and by whom.
 This is not the case with the old bell on display inside St. Alban's.
 It says right on it: Made in 1690 by John Packer in Bristol.
-The mystery is how the bell ended up inside a church in Adolphustown and when
+The mystery is how the bell ended up inside a church in Adolphustown and when did it crack?

 The bell was recently brought inside for safekeeping after being on display for years in a small shelter outside the church.

 Why was a bell, forged in Bristol in 1690, installed in St. George's Cathedral, Kingston in the 1790s?
 Why was it gifted to St. Paul’s Church, St. Alban's predecessor, built in 1822 in Adolphustown, where it gradually slipped into obscurity?
 By 1896 a reference to the bell indicates it was "no more than a relic, for it is cracked and cannot be used."
-Yet research indicates the bell was in use as late as 1890 in the new St. Alban’s Church.

 The mystery of the old bell remains.

 What is certain is the old bell is now safe and proudly on display inside St. Alban's.
 We plan to have the bell undergo professional conservation.
-While its history is still murky, the future of the bell is clear—it is an important part of the history of

 Photo: John McNeill